Actually, there is no US - it's just little old me!

-I write all the articles for this website, and I do all my own in-depth research to ensure the information I give you is accurate and up to date.
+I write all the articles for this site and do lots of in-depth research to ensure the information I give you is accurate and up to date.

-I take lots of photos of Max and his buddies, but visitors often send me pictures of their own beautiful dogs, and I use those too.
+I take many photos of Max and his buddies, but visitors often send me pictures of their beautiful dogs, and I use those too.

 I also sometimes buy photographs of Cockers from professional photographers - they can't all be of Max!

 I also maintain and update the website as and when necessary, which, I guess, makes me the chief cook and bottlewasher!

 I'm retired now, but in my previous life, I was in Human Resources, which was always full-on, quite eventful and often demanding, to say the least.